dotnet/docs/docs/architecture/blazor-for-web-forms-developers/project-structure.md

 ## Build output

-When a Blazor project is built, all Razor component files are compiled along with the project code into a single assembly.
+When a Blazor project is built, all Razor component and code files are compiled into a single assembly.
 Unlike ASP.NET Web Forms projects, Blazor doesn't support runtime compilation of the UI logic.

 ## Run the app

 To run the Blazor Server app, press `F5` in Visual Studio.
 Blazor apps don't support runtime compilation.
-To see the results of code changes, including component markup changes, rebuild and restart the app when running with the debugger.
+To see the results of code and component markup changes, rebuild and restart the app with the debugger attached.
 If you run without the debugger attached (`Ctrl+F5`), Visual Studio watches for file changes and restarts the app as changes are made.
 You manually refresh the browser as changes are made.

 To run the Blazor WebAssembly app, choose one of the following approaches: